How To Find Clients For Your Freelance Blogging Business

 Many new bloggers view blogging as only a hobby.
 It’s not until they generate a decent amount of traffic and develop a loyal following do they even consider monetizing their blog.

-For some, this journey proves to be highly successful, but for many of us, earning a livable income from affiliate ads, advertising platforms like Google AdSense or selling your own product is tough.
+For some, this journey proves to be highly successful, but for many of us, earning a liveable income from affiliate ads, advertising platforms like Google AdSense or selling your own product is tough.

 But the truth is that it can take upwards of 6 months before you start earning money from your blog.